gisaia/ARLAS-argonautica-workshop/README.md

 figure 38: The finished analytics
 </p>

 Thanks to that histogram, we can filter out absurdly high values both in the ARLAS-wui and the preview on the right of the builder.
-By selecting the turtles' speeds up until 15 km/h, we can have a better insight on what the true loggerhead turtle average speed is.
+By selecting the turtles' speeds up until 15 m/s, we can have a better insight on what the true loggerhead turtle average speed is.

 <p align="center">
     <img src="./images/wui_Kercambre.png" width="100%">
 </p>
 <p align="center" style="font-style: italic;">
-figure 39: A filtered view of Kercambre's trajectory and the surrounding currents
+figure 39: A filtered view of Icare's trajectory and the surrounding currents
 </p>

-Take a look at the loop in athe middle of `Kercambre`'s trail, as well as to the count of the number of records that fit all the filters that have been set up-top.
+Take a look at the loop in athe middle of `Icare`'s trail, as well as to the count of the number of records that fit all the filters that have been set up-top.
 We can see gaps in the trail and a number of records that is lower than the initial one of 8755.
 This means that as turtles' positions do not fit anymore the set of filters that the user defined, they are not taken into account by other metrics, analytics or layers.

 There exist many ways to filter and explore data in ARLAS, that could help you to see clearer through your mass of data, and help you save time doing the tedious task of inspecting entries of your file.

-### Geo Big Data
+### __Geo Big Data__

 For this tutorial, we only have a sample of 3 turtles to follow, among the more than __20 000__ Argos beacons that are active.